adamwwilkinson/Obsidian-Vault/Computer Analysis and Visualisation/Excel.md

 =IF(B2<B3, "it is less than", "it isn't less than") Excel

 ### Array Formulas
-Instead of A1 X B1 and dragging that result down to A7, we can do *A1:A7 X B1:B7*. ctrl + shift + enter if array formula is required element by element.
+Instead of A1 X B1 and dragging that result down to A7, we can do *A1:A7 \* B1:B7*.
+ctrl + shift + enter if array formula is required element by element.

 #### Why